aws/aws-nitro-enclaves-acm/README.md

 ```

 This will spin up a container with p11-kit configured to access the remote
-module exposed by the enclave container via an Unix socket.
+module exposed by the enclave container via a Unix socket.
 `devtool runparent` starts a BASH shell, so the user can manually test /
 inspect the functionality of the ACM for Nitro Enclaves module; for instance, via
-running `openssl` manually, directed to use the PKCS#11 engine and an URI
+running `openssl` manually, directed to use the PKCS#11 engine and a URI
 pointing to the pkcs#11 provider module token:

 ```bash